GST/HST Audit & Trust Examination

 You have to give customers who are GST/HST registrants specific information on the invoices, receipts, contracts, or other business papers that you use when you supply taxable goods and services.
 They need this information to support their claims for input tax credits (ITCs) or rebates for the GST/HST you charged.
 This invoice must also include your GST/HST number.

-Date of invoice for reporting periods
+Date of an invoice for reporting periods